 We believe that BSC (in particular BB) have under-estimated both the cost and programme for the job.
-We also believe that they have failed to manage the design (the design is currently very late with only 93 IFC packages out of (a greatly increased 277; up from 112 originally) currently complete, and we have information from sub-contractors that they are being told they cannot start because no IFC drawings are available), failed to manage the supply chain (they still do not have any signed sub-contracts), and failed to manage and mitigate the programme.
+We also believe that they have failed to manage the design (the design is currently very late with only XX IFC packages out of YY currently complete, and we have information from subcontractors that they are being told they cannot start because no IFC drawings are available), failed to manage the supply chain (they still do not have any signed sub-contracts), and failed to manage and mitigate the programme.

-The result of all this is that progress is significantly behind programme, and below the planned progress rates.
+The result of all this is that progress is way behind programme, and way below the planned progress rates.
 BSC's approach, as detailed above, is to use the utility delays, and their interpretation of clause 80, to disguise their own shortcomings, and to use the lack of progress as a lever to pressure tie into agreeing their view on additional costs.

-Our view is that BSC are entitled to some additional costs under the contract, and an extension of time (which extends the completion date and provides relief from damages payments) to allow for utilities delays and for changes which require additional time.
+Our view is that BSC are entitled to some additional costs under the contract, and an extension of time to allow for MUDFA delays.

 We have tried in the past to adopt a compromising position, but to date that has not been reciprocated by BSC.
-We have therefore been forced to adopt a much more contractually assertive approach in an effort to bring the key matters to a head.
+We have therefore now adopted a much more contractually assertive approach in an effort to bring the key matters to a head.